Table of contents

-One of the painful but most often useful things you have to do as a software developer or team is having to upgrade your software to the latest version of a framework you rely on.
+One of the painful but most often useful things you have to do as a software developer or team is upgrading your software to the latest version of a framework it relies on.

 When does an upgrade become inevitable?